Healthy Economic Growth Is Our Missing Ingredient

 There is no universal agreement on how to stimulate more rapid economic expansion in a lasting way.
 But there should be unanimity on the value of doing so.
 The first step in boosting growth is for politicians to give it the priority it deserves.

 Faster growth, granted, is no panacea ...
 No, correct that: Faster growth is a panacea.

-Steve Chapman blogs daily at newsblogs.chicagotribune.com/steve_chapman.
+Steve Chapman blogs at newsblogs.chicagotribune.com/steve_chapman.
+Follow him on Twitter @SteveChapman13 or Facebook.com/stevechapman13.
 To find out more about Steve Chapman, and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.

 COPYRIGHT 2016 CREATORS.COM